microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Train a classification model

-In this exercise, you'll use ML Studio's drag-and-drop user interface to train a Machine Learning model. *Training* involves picking a Machine Learning algorithm and feeding data into it.
+In this exercise, you'll use ML Studio's drag-and-drop user interface to train an ML model. *Training* involves picking a machine-learning algorithm and feeding data into the model.
 During training, the computer looks for patterns in the data that it can use to predict values from future inputs.

-There are several types of Machine Learning models.
-One of the most common is the regression model, which uses one of a number of regression algorithms to predict a value from a continuous (non-discrete) result set — for example, a person's age or the probability that a credit-card transaction is fraudulent.
+There are several types of machine-learning models.
+One of the most common is the regression model, which uses one of a number of regression algorithms to produce a numeric value — for example, a person's age or the probability that a credit-card transaction is fraudulent.
 You will be training a classification model, which seeks to resolve a set of inputs into one of a set of known outputs.
 A classic example of a classification model is one that examines e-mails and classifies them as "spam" or "not spam."
 Your model will examine a set of inputs representing pixel patterns and attempt to classify each as a digit from 0 to 9, inclusive.

 1. At the top of the modules palette, type "metadata" (without quotation marks) into the search box to find the [Edit Metadata](https://msdn.microsoft.com/en-us/library/azure/dn905986.aspx) module.